Hire a Collaborating Physician and Medical Director in North Carolina

 Registered Nurses (RNs)

-Oversight for medspas, IV hydration, and aesthetic clinics.
+We provide physician oversight for medspas, IV hydration, and aesthetic clinics requiring medical direction.

 Physician Assistants (PAs)